yassinejebli/react-spacex/README.md

 * Rocket type and name
 * Status of success
 * Youtube video about the launching
-* Possibility to filter by: orbit, mission name, launch date
+* Possibility to filter by: orbit, mission name and launch date